-The Company and certain of its affiliates entered into the transactions summarized below as part of the implementation of Tenaris's corporate reorganization and in preparation for its exchange offer for shares and ADSs of Siderca and Tamsa and shares of Dalmine, which was completed on December 17, 2002.
+The Company and certain of its affiliates entered into the transactions summarized below as part of the implementation of Tenaris's corporate reorganization and in preparation for its previous exchange offer completed on December 17, 2002.

 On November 22, 2001, Sidertubes acquired from a wholly-owned subsidiary of San Faustín a 57.00% interest in Santa María S.A.I.F. (an Argentine corporation that held, among other assets, 19.21% of Siderca, 27.00% of Metalmecánica and 52.00% of Metalcentro) for USD152.3 million, which was the historical book value of those assets as determined under Luxembourg law and regulations.